DigiBP/Team-Apples/README.md

 # Make (formerly Integromat) - Scenarios
 In order to automate the above TO-BE BPMN process's service tasks and message events, Integromat was utilized to visually create, build, and automate the workflow.
 The workflow entails coordinating humans, resources, and information to achieve a specific objective.
 Each task or activity within the workflow relies on the successful completion of preceding tasks or the occurrence of specific events, such as receiving a lead from a potential client.

 In Integromat, scenarios are created using the process engine and added to the "external task list".
-An external worker then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
+An external worker (IntegromatWoker) then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
 On the other hand, user tasks are directly handled by the BPMN engine.

 ## Information for all Service Task scenarios

+### Explanation Fetch and Lock and Complete HTTP make a request modules
+- Most of the below scenarios are used to communicate with a service task in Camunda BPMN engine.
+- The communication is done within the module in Integromat called "HTTP - Make a request" in which the external worker is defined in the payload.
+- The first HTTP module fetches and locks the data from Camunda BPMN engine.
+The payload includes:
+ {
+  "workerId": "IntegromatWorker",
+  "maxTasks": 1,
+  "asyncResponseTimeout": 29000,
+  "topics": [
+    {
+      "topicName": "ServiceTaskNameFromBPMN",
+      "lockDuration": 20000,
+      "tenantId": "apples"
+    }
+  ]
+}
+- The second HTTP module completes the external worker's task and sents the information back to Camunda.
+The payload includes most of the time:
+{
+  "workerId": "IntegromatWorker",
+  "variables": {
+    "email": {"value": "E-mail", "type": "String"},
+    "lastName": {"value": "Last Name", "type": "String"},
+    "firstName": {"value": "First Name", "type": "String"},
+    "price": {"value": "Price", "type": "String"},
+    "phone": {"value": "Phone", "type": "String"},
+    "businessKey": {"value": "Client ID", "type": "String"}
+  },
+  "topicName": "ServiceTaskNameFromBPMN"
+}
+- Once a service tasks is completed Camunda proceeds with the next user tasks, service task or waits for an event to happen.

+### Explanation Watch a new row and message HTTP make a request modules
+- The message intermediate catch event in Camunda serves as a waiting state for a specific message to arrive.
+In all cases below, it is waiting for the message indicating the client's request for either, free trial license, yearly license or renewal of license.
+- Once the message intermediate catch event is triggered, Camunda captures the event and continues with the workflow.

-#### Filter used in Google Sheet Search a Row
+### Filter used in Google Sheet Search a Row
 - This filter assures that only the business key fetched and locked from Camunda engine via HTTP module make a request, is used when searching for a row in Google Sheet.
 ![image](https://github.com/DigiBP/Team-Apples/assets/127504199/e1054430-1166-4431-ad35-f594613811c4)

-#### Filter between modules
+### Filter between modules
-- This filter is making sure before the completion of the scenario and the service task the business key received from Camunda via HTTP module make a request is also sent back to Camunda with the correct data from the same business key.
+- This filter is making sure before the completion of the scenario and the service task the business key received from Camunda via HTTP module "make a request" is also sent back to Camunda with the correct data from the same business key.
 ![image](https://github.com/DigiBP/Team-Apples/assets/127504199/85784a72-be94-433f-adef-99a1559c97f8)

 ## 1. Start Event - Software request received
-- When client decides to request the software, they will fill in a Google Form as a starting point.
+- When client decides to request the ADOIT software, they will fill in a Google Form as a starting point.
 - The starting scenario involves watching for new rows in a Google Sheet, which serves as the CRM (Customer Relationship Management) system for Ximiq.
-- When a new row is detected in the Google Sheet, a process instantiation is triggered via a REST call.
+- When a new row is detected in CRM, a process instantiation is triggered via a REST call.
 This means that an instance of a process model in Camunda is created to handle the workflow for the new data.
 - As part of the process instantiation, a new business key is generated.
 The business key is a unique identifier associated with the process instance and can be used for tracking or referencing purposes.
 - The information related to the new business key is then sent via an external worker to Camunda.
 The external worker acts as an interface between the external systems (such as the Google Sheet) and Camunda, allowing for the execution of specific tasks within the workflow.
 - Once Camunda receives the information about the new business key from the external worker, it can start managing the workflow according to the defined process model.
 The process instance can proceed with invoking the first external services task "Sent free license key URL".